 The answers you get should inspire trust.
 And it goes without saying that your conversation with your cosmetic surgeon should be comfortable.
 Do you like his or her personality and confidence?
 Does it feel like you are being sold on something, or informed about it?
 A good cosmetic surgeon is likely to help you understand, for instance, why you might benefit from a neck lift along with a face lift, or if the face lift alone will accomplish your cosmetic goals.

 Where Will Your Cosmetic Surgery Be Performed?

-If you have the surgery in an outpatient setting there are important things to check.
-You should verify that the facility is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) or the American Association for Accreditation of Ambulatory Surgical Facilities (AAAASF).
-Such accreditation guarantees that the director of the facility is board certified in a surgical specialty and has hospital privileges.
-Also, you will have your anesthesia given by a board-certified anesthesiologist or a certified registered nurse anesthesiologist.
+If your cosmetic surgeon delivers in an outpatient setting surgery, check that it is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), or the American Association for Accreditation of Ambulatory Surgical Facilities (AAAASF).
+Accreditation guarantees the facility’s director is board-certified in a surgical specialty and holds hospital privileges, and that your anesthesia will be given by a board-certified anesthesiologist or certified registered nurse anesthesiologist.

 © HoustonFaces.
 All Rights Reserved.